November 29, 2016

 What follows is my take on the seven most commonly missed or abused rules of Scrum.
-These rules are based on the Scrum Guide, which is the definitive guide for Scrum published by the creators, Jeff Sutherland and Ken Schwaber.
+These rules are based on the Scrum Guide, which is the definitive guide for the Scrum framework, as published by the creators, Jeff Sutherland and Ken Schwaber.

 The Scrum Guide is pretty clear on this, stating that “No one (not even the ScrumMaster) tells the Development Team…” how to get work done.
 The team is comprised of motivated individuals and is intended to be empowered and trusted by the organization.

 Frequently what I find happening is that someone outside the team tells the team what to do.
 Most often it is the Scrum Master; sometimes it is the development manager or another functional manager.

 Either way, the team is not trusted or set up to operate without being told what to do.
 This lack of autonomy undermines team member commitment, motivation, and productivity.

 The role of the Scrum Master is widely misunderstood.
 As the name implies, the Scrum Master is supposed to master scrum.
 They are not a project manager, task manager or driver for the team.

 Rather, they are an enabler, a servant that teaches everyone Scrum and coaches the team to self-organize.
 Done well, the Scrum Master should be working their way out of a job as the team matures.

 Nonetheless, I frequently see Scrum Masters who don’t know Scrum.
 Seriously.
 The “masters” of Scrum don’t understand Scrum themselves and find themselves hard-pressed to teach or coach others to use Scrum.